Shashikant86/agentnetes/README.md

 ## What is it

 Agentnetes is a self-organizing, recursive agent system.
-Think Kubernetes for AI agents.
+Think Kubernetes for AI On Demand Agents.

 You give it a single natural-language goal and a codebase.
 The system: